benbranyon/radleysboo/wp-content/plugins/gallery-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.0.9 - 29.11.2013 =
+* Update : The Ukrainian language file is updated.

+= V4.0.8 - 22.11.2013 =
+* NEW : Ability to turn on/off using single lightbox for all galleries on the one page.
+* Update : BWS plugins section is updated.

+= V4.0.7 - 15.11.2013 =
+* Bugfix : We fixed the bug of image count for lightbox when added multiple galleries on the one page.

+= V4.0.6 - 8.11.2013 =
+* Update : The French language file is updated.

+= V4.0.5 - 1.11.2013 =
+* NEW : Add checking installed wordpress version.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* Update : We updated all functionality for wordpress 3.7.1.

+= V4.0.4 - 28.10.2013 =
+* Update : We updated all functionality for wordpress 3.7.

+= V4.0.3 - 18.10.2013 =
+* NEW : The Bulgarian language file is added to the plugin.
+* Update : The German language file is updated.

 = V4.0.2 - 11.10.2013 =
 * NEW : Added Alt tag field for each image in the gallery.